Adobe-Marketing-Cloud/aem-sample-we-retail/README.md

 # We.Retail

-This is an AEM 6.2 reference implementation for the retail industry.
+This is an AEM 6.3 reference implementation for the retail industry.

 ## Modules

 The main parts of the template are:

-* core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
+* core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as models, servlets or request filters.
-* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests
+* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates
 * ui.content: contains sample content using the components from the ui.apps
-* it.tests: Java bundle containing JUnit tests that are executed server-side.
-This bundle is not to be deployed onto production.
-* it.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution
+* config: configuration packages, contains configurations needed for the implementation
+* it.tests.ui-js: UI integrations tests based on [Hobbes](https://docs.adobe.com/docs/en/aem/6-2/develop/components/hobbes.html)
+* parent: Parent POM with basic configurations for building the project
-* all: additional module to build a single package embedding ui.apps and ui.content
+* all: additional module to build a single package embedding core bundle, ui.apps, ui.content and config package

 ## How to build